NifTK/NifTK/README.txt

 Welcome
 -----------------------------
-(The variables in this file are defined in CMakeLists.txt and substituted during the build.)

 This is the @NIFTK_PLATFORM@ Translational Software Platform version @NIFTK_VERSION_STRING@.
 For all questions and queries, please join the users mailing list: @NIFTK_USER_CONTACT@,